olizilla/see-other/README.md

 # [See Other]! 😑 → 🤖

-A [service worker] for *very cachable web3 websites over web2*
+A simple [service worker] for *very cachable web3 websites over web2*

-> You want to host your website on IPFS, and your want it to work nicely over https.
+> You want to host your website on IPFS, and you want it to work nicely over https.
 You set up a dnslink record and point your domain at an IPFS gateway and it all works!
 RAD!
 >
-> but look at those cache headers 😑 ...they could be `permenant` but you playin' (with mutable urls)
+> but look at those cache headers 😑 ...they could be `permanent` but you playin' (with mutable urls)

-If you ask an IPFS gateway to translate a mutable url to the permenant dnslink/cid one, you can't cache the response! *What if a service worker transparently redirected all requests to the content addressed version behind the scenes!*
+If you ask an IPFS gateway to translate a mutable url to the permanent dnslink/cid one, you can't cache the response! *What if a service worker transparently redirected all requests to the content addressed version behind the scenes!*

 The see-other service worker looks up the [dnslink] for your site and redirects request for `https://mysite.com/big.jpg` to the cache friendly `https://ipfs.io/ipfs/<cid>/big.jpg` url.
-Much like the gateway would do, but by doing it on the client you can cache the heck out of those responses 👨‍🍳👌✨
+Much like the gateway would do, but by doing it on the client means you can cache the heck out of those responses 👨‍🍳👌✨

-With a minor abuse of the [Cache] api, it handles periodically refreshing dnslink too.
+With a minor abuse of the [Cache] api, it handles periodically refreshing the dnslink too.

 If you are totally lost, then https://blog.fleek.co/posts/immutable-ipfs is a good primer on permenant vs mutable URs